MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-send-a-usb-interrupt-transfer--uwp-app-.md

 After you are finished receiving data, unregister the event handler.

 This example code shows how to unregister the event handler.
-In this example, if the app has an previously registered event handler, the method gets the tracked event handler, and unregisters it on the interrupt pipe.
+In this example, if the app has a previously registered event handler, the method gets the tracked event handler, and unregisters it on the interrupt pipe.

 ```csharp
 private void UnregisterInterruptEventHandler()